56kcloud/Training/DockerCon/logging/getting-started.md

     > Again place some more votes on `http://0.0.0.0:5000` and see the difference in the logs

-## Recap
+## <a name="Terminology"></a>Recap

 What did we learn in this section?

 * Running `docker logs` on stopped containers
-* Logs don't persist in the container once the container is removed
+* Logs don't persist in containers once the container is removed
-* The `docker logs`command is actually quite powerful and can be combined with other tools
+* The `docker logs`command is actually quite powerful and can be combined with other tools like the Linux `grep` command or others
-* `docker-compose logs` works similiarly to `docker logs` but displays all containers in the stack
+* `docker-compose logs` works similiarly to `docker logs` but displays all containers in the compose stack

 ## Next Steps, Docker Swarm & Logs
 For the next step in the workshop, head over to [Docker Services & Swarm Logging](./swarm-logs.md)